Thursday, October 24, 2024

 Literary theory is a set of concepts and ideas used to explain or interpret literary texts.
 It is sometimes called "critical theory" or "theory" and is now evolving into "cultural theory."
 Literary theory includes principles from analyzing texts internally or using external knowledge.
 It is the body of ideas and methods we use to read and understand literature practically.

 Literary criticism involves studying, evaluating, and interpreting literary works.
 While literary theory provides a broader framework for analyzing literature, literary criticism offers readers new ways to understand an author's work.
-It helps to delve deeper into the text, uncovering layers of meaning and providing insights into the author's intentions and the work's impact.
+It helps to examine the text, uncovering layers of meaning and providing insights into the author's intentions and the work's impact.

 Why do we criticise literary works?
 What Is the Purpose of Literary Criticism?